 This Spaghetti Squash Lasagna with Chicken Sausage Bolognese is my copycat recipe of the restaurant, True Foods, recipe.
 I’m sure a lot of you have been to True Foods (Oprah’s restaurant) and have your favorite thing you order.
 This is one of my go to orders, along with the edamame ravioli.
-It is filling and only about 500 calories a serving.
-You can get this vegetarian by leaving off the bolognese, but I love the chicken sausage bolognese!
+This recipe is filling and only about 450 calories a serving.
+You can make this vegetarian by leaving out the chicken sausage.

 I made this the other night for my family and they loved it.
 I’m serious!
 My 13 year old who hates everything and is a total teenage ahole right now (I do still love him) said, “this is awesome mom”.
 I did nearly fell out of my chair, but I just smiled and said, “thank you, sweetie” then got him a second helping.
 OMG!
 So if the crabby teen likes it I promise you will all like this recipe.